andreArtelt/GraphPlayground/README.md

 - Edmond-Karps
 - Find a negative-weight cycle (*There might exist more than on cycle!*)
 - Aribtrage as an application of finding a negative-weight cycle
+- 2-Approximation of the TSP as an application of finding a minimal spanning tree and eulerian path/cycle
 - Pre-/In-/Post-/Levelorder traversal

 ## Usage